 Ullswater is the second largest lake in the Lake District at 7.5 miles long, and is best known for it’s stunning scenery.
 The lake is situated at the foot of England’s third highest mountain, Helvellyn, making it an irresistible destination for walkers and hikers.
 Enjoy the view from the lake, or from the mountains, before finding refreshment at one of the many cafes and pubs in the area.

-To book a scenic cruise across Ullswater and for information about hiking routes, visit ullswater-steamers.co.uk
+Enjoy a walk along the shores of the lake or book a scenic cruise across Ullswater and visit ullswater-steamers.co.uk

 Buttermere, Cumbria, Lake District